Patient education: Colon polyps (Beyond the Basics)

 Colorectal cancer: Epidemiology, risk factors, and protective factors

-Endoscopic removal of large colonic polyps
+Endoscopic removal of large colon polyps

 Screening for colorectal cancer: Strategies in patients at average risk